Sam-2727/Lasa-Student-Council-Deprecated/_posts/2019-12-20-New-Website.md

 # Welcome to the new LASA student council website!

-Here you will find all the up-to-date information on student council test test test
+Here you will find all the up-to-date information on student council.